InexplicableMagic/face-detector/README.md

 <p align="center"><img src="docs/expand-percent-example.jpg" width="300" /></p>

 AI training can require faces with a precisely **square aspect ratio** and a specific size.
 By default face detector can crop out rectangular regions.
-To force square images only use ```--square_aspect```.
+To force square images only use ```--square-aspect```.
 AI training also often requires images of a specific size.
 To **resize** cropped images use the ```--resize``` option specifying a widthxheight.
 For example to produce images with a square aspect ration and an exact size of 256x256 pixels specify:

 ```./face_detect.py input_photos_dir/ --output-dir output_cropped_faces_dir/ --square-aspect --resize 256x256```